Insights · Cono Sur

 Political Economy

-Mercosur as institutional framework, bilateral tensions, regulatory divergence, platform regulation, and the gap between regional ambition and operational reality in trade, investment and digital-market policy.
+Mercosur as institutional framework, bilateral tensions, regulatory divergence, corridor competition, platform regulation and the gap between regional ambition and operational reality in trade, investment and digital-market policy.

 Country Nodes

-How individual country dynamics — Argentina's macro instability, Brazil's scale, Paraguay's landlocked position, Uruguay's small-market logic, Chile's resource governance — propagate across the regional system.
+Argentina's macro instability, Brazil's scale, Paraguay's landlocked platform logic, Uruguay's small-market position, Chile's port and resource governance and Bolivia's corridor claims all propagate through the regional system.

 Questions this hub addresses